GoogleCloudPlatform/cloud-debug-java/README.md

 ### Other JVM Languages

-Starting with version 2.13, you can use the Java Cloud Debugger to debug Scala applications.
+Starting with Java Cloud Debugger version 2.13, you can use the debugger to debug Scala applications.
 You can take snapshots in both `.scala` and `.java` source files, however snapshot expressions and conditions must always be written using the Java programming language syntax.